 - Tell a story.
 Beyond the product description, your visuals should also tell a story: who is this for?
 How should it be styled?
 What are some other products that complement it?
 Do this by including lifestyle photos along with those against a plain background.
 Stage it in a room and provide style ideas that inspire customers to envision it in their own space.

-In the following photos of velvet couches, the first image includes a person for scale, and it’s staged in a living space to offer suggestions for how it might be styled.
-In the second, the close crop allows customers to see the fabric’s detail.
+In the following photos of a dining chair by GOODEE, the first image is staged in a living space to offer suggestions for how it might be styled.
+In the second, the close crop allows customers to see the chair’s detail.

 📚 Learn more: